Shimin233/Python100days/Day1_First few lines of codes.md

 >>> chr(1)
 '\x01'
 ```
 Remark, we can use an existing function as a variable, like `str=5.99`; but it will cause problems, for example, you cannot use `str()` as it was originally, but only can use it as the variable you defined.
-So, avoid naming a variable as an existing function.
+So, avoid naming a variable as an existing function.\
+Tip about `int()` (see details by `help(int)`): this function can interpret a number or string to an integer.
+But "If x is not a number or if base is given, then x must be a string, bytes, or bytearray instance representing an integer literal in the given base"; for example, `int(11.2, base=16)` gives an error, `int(11, base=16)` gives 17 (converting base-16 to base-10).

 ## Name the variables
 A variable is an item to which we assign data.
 For example, the `x`, `y`, ..., `t` we had in the last section.
 There are some rules to name a variable.